aplteam/Tatin/docs/InstallingTheTatinServer.md

 * The `On*` handlers

   These are the Tatin-specific entry points.
-You might want to add something to `OnHouseKeeping`, or add a handler `OnHeader`, but that is pretty unsual.
+You might want to add something to `OnHouseKeeping`, or add a handler `OnHeader`, but that is pretty unusual.

 ## How to start the Tatin server